 - Creech – An FSC certified, mid-tone European Oak and lighter than many other herringbone floors, it offers a refreshing take on parquet style.

 - Quissac – Deep, rich and rustic grade, this aged floor is bursting with character and individuality.

 - Temno – Sourced from decades-old vodka vats in North East Europe, these unfinished planks are highly original.
 Left unfinished, choosing Temno for your herringbone floor provides a one-of-a-kind finish.
 Read more about in our article on the story of our Temno Oak.

 With herringbone parquet flooring, the pieces are cut in perfect rectangles, then staggered slightly so the end of one block meets the side of another.
 This creates the iconic broken zigzag pattern.

 Laying the boards in different directions, perhaps at 45 degrees or 90 degrees, will give your herringbone floor a different look.
 Other herringbone wood flooring patterns you can create include basket weave, double basket weave or a boxed basket weave.
 There is also the running bond formation which can be laid at different angles, and even combined with basket weave or in a combination stack for a different look.

 For more detail and a visualisation of each pattern, read our guide to the different types of herringbone pattern.

-Installing a herringbone wood floor can be a complex process, so it’s important to talk to an expert to discuss the best design for your project, and about which installation methods they would use.
+Installing a herringbone wood floor can be a complex process, so it’s important to talk to an expert to discuss which installation methods they would use.
 To find out more, check out our installation guides.